 TRZ does not receive any income other than from its underwriting and investment activities.
-The Company has no financial or operating lease arrangements.
+TRZ has no material financial or operating lease arrangements.

 TRZ's reporting and presentational currency is CHF.
 The operating results and financial position of each non-CHF ledger are translated into CHF.
-All resulting exchange differences are recognised in the statement of profit and loss.
+All resulting exchange differences are recognised in the income statement.